 enableVertexColor | Whether to support vertex colors |

-The mesh renderer does not add any new methods, but it is important to note that in many cases, the mesh renderer's mesh contains several sub-meshes.
-If you want each sub-mesh to correspond to different materials, you can specify the corresponding mesh index when setting it, otherwise, the same material will be used by default.
+The mesh renderer does not add any new methods.
+However, note that a mesh often contains multiple sub-meshes.
+If you want each sub-mesh to use different materials, specify the corresponding mesh index during setup.
+Otherwise, the same material will be applied to all sub-meshes by default.